ForBioPhylogenomics/tutorials/bayesian_phylogeny_inference/README.md

 <a name="q1"></a>

 * **Question 1:** As you should be able to see from the fifth column of the output, the times required per one million iterations should be very comparable between the three analyses.
-About 5 minutes should be required in all cases, with the analysis of file `bmodeltest.xml` perhaps being slightly faster.
-Thus, to complete the 10 million iterations specified in both XML files, run times of about 50 minutes will be required.
+About 6–8 minutes should be required in all cases, with the analysis of file `bmodeltest.xml` perhaps being slightly faster.
+Thus, to complete the 10 million iterations specified in both XML files, run times of 60–80 minutes will be required.

 <a name="q2"></a>